NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Vashu's Ninth Life.md

 **Frequency** once per day

 **Effect** A portion of the slain creature's life force travels through the blade and into your soul, bolstering your own life.
-You gain the benefits of the [[Feats/Diehard|Diehard]] feat for 1 minute.
+You gain the benefits of the [[Diehard|Diehard]] feat for 1 minute.
 This causes you to die from the dying condition at dying 5 rather than dying 4.

 [[Equipment Effects/Effect_ Vashu's Ninth Life (Diehard)|Effect: Vashu's Ninth Life (Diehard)]]